wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 2. Create a group with [Create Group](https://dev.wix.com/docs/rest/crm/community/groups/groups/create-group).
 3. Call [Query Members](https://dev.wix.com/docs/rest/crm/members-contacts/members/members/query-members) to get the site member data.
 4. Map the site members for the group by their IDs as returned in step 3.
-5. Add the site members to the group by calling [Add Group Members](https://dev.wix.com/docs/rest/crm/community/groups/members/add-group-members) with the site member IDs collected above.
+5. Add the site members to the group by calling [Add Group Members](https://dev.wix.com/docs/rest/crm/community/groups/members/add-group-members) with the member IDs collected above.

 ## Manage bulk emailing to group members